Cavaliers vs. Magic Player Props Betting Odds

 |3PM

-- The 20.5-point total set for Franz Wagner on Wednesday is 0.2 fewer points than his season scoring average.
+- The 21.5-point prop bet for Franz Wagner on Monday is 0.8 higher than his scoring average on the season (20.7).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.